andre-wojtowicz/uci-ml-to-r/README.md

  1. Run *s1-download-data.R* to download original datasets.
  2. Run *s2-preprocess-data.R* to preprocess the datasets.

+ Optionally:

- 3. Optionally knit s*3-make-readme.Rmd* to get an overview of the preprocessed datasets.
+ 3. knit *s3-make-readme.Rmd* to get an overview of the preprocessed datasets,
+ 4. run *s4-make-release.sh* to create zip file with preprocessed datasets.

 # Table of Contents